 - Don’t drive while on phone at the same time.
 This is wrong behavior and it is one of the violated traffic precautions by most drivers.
 Such behavior can distract ones attention something that can result into road accident.

-- Always be on your seat belt when driving.
+- Seat belt laws in Uganda; Always be on your seat belt when driving.
 Before setting off, ensure that everyone is also on their seat belts in case you are on large group travel on Uganda safari tour.
 This is to ensure safety of everyone.
 Note, safety always starts first with you!

-- In case you plan to take motorcycle, a protective helmet should be on and this shouldn’t only apply to motorcyclist but all parties (that is including the passenger).
+- Road safety regulations in Uganda; In case you plan to take motorcycle, a protective helmet should be on and this shouldn’t only apply to motorcyclist but all parties (that is including the passenger).

 - Any case of road assistance, contact your car hire agency-some car rental companies provide 24/7 road assistance especially for road accidents and there is need to replace the rental car you were using or get in touch with Uganda police; call 999 for emergencies.

-- Make sure you read, understand the road signs.
+- Traffic signs and signals in Uganda; Make sure you read, understand the road signs.
 By observing the road signage, the rate of road accidents can be reduced and you will also have a smooth drive on Uganda safari holiday.